On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

 The exact winners P-function is peaked around the diagonal, with absolute maxima at $(a,w)=(0,0),(100,100)$.
 This is to be expected because of the symmetry shown in \eqref{eq:symmetry}.
 More interesting is the minimum-winner P-function which is a very precise approximation for the Heaviside $\theta(x)$.
 Specifically, the graphs above show that

 The random strategy can be considered as the benchmark for all the other strategies since it is reasonable to expect that any clever strategy should at least be as good as the random strategy.
-Consequently, we fix the normalization constant $C$ in \eqref{efficiency} by requiring that the efficiency of the random strategy for given values of other parameters is precisely equal to $1$.
-Thus, henceforth we will measure the efficiency of all the strategies in units of the efficiency of the corresponding random strategy.
+We will see how this reasonable assumption is encoded in our study later, when we will define a numerical estimator for the efficiency of a strategy.